MusicDataset/md_homepage/content/musics/s/SonatainCMinorK.4571stmov.(3)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata in C Minor K. 457 1st mov.
+title: Sonata in C Minor K. 457 1st mov.
 (3)
 description: This is the description for Sonata in C Minor K. 457 1st mov. by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]